In this document

 - Can I use Android Instant Apps to distribute my game?

 - Games are a highly specialized category of apps, and often have unique tools, large assets, and high performance requirements.
 Even so, we are interested in exploring game use cases.
-Contact our Google group to get more information.
+Check the Android Instant Apps posts on StackOverflow.

 Project structure, features, and architecture